 Information on the Coronavirus (COVID-19) is changing rapidly.
 Information below may be updated frequently.

-As Michigan residents and businesses implement the measures outlined in Governor Whitmer’s Executive Orders aimed at mitigating the spread of the COVID-19 virus, questions may arise as to how insurance and financial services may be impacted.
+As Michigan residents and businesses implement measures aimed at mitigating the spread of the COVID-19 virus, questions may arise as to how insurance and financial services may be impacted.
 The information below will aid consumers and industry professionals in addressing these concerns.

 Consumer Health Insurance

 If you’ve recently lost your employer group health insurance due to the COVID-19 pandemic, you may be eligible for a special enrollment period.
 For additional information, visit Michigan.gov/HealthInsurance or call 877-999-6442.

 If you need help with purchasing health insurance, a federally-trained assister can provide free enrollment assistance for Health Insurance Marketplace plans.
 To find assistance in your area, visit localhelp.healthcare.gov.